ItayGabbay/keras-vggface/README.md

 - When you use it for the first time , weights are downloaded and stored in ~/.keras/models/vggface folder.

-Package forked from https://github.com/rcmalli/keras-vggface and adapted to *tensorflow.keras*
 ~~~bash
 # Most Recent One
 pip install git+https://github.com/ItayGabbay/keras-vggface.git